 - Automated Operations by integrating with full stack monitoring such as Dynatrace

 If you want to see keptn pushing notifications to Slack as an artifact is promoted through its release lifecycle or see the integration with Dynatrace on how keptn pushes deployment, test execution, and quality gate information to the correct Dynatrace entities, then its time to click on the play button to watch our keptn Performance Clinic!

 Why we must build keptn?

-And we have facts to proof this thanks to our Autonomous Cloud Survey conducted by my colleague Katalin.
+And we have facts to prove this thanks to our Autonomous Cloud Survey conducted by my colleague Katalin.
 Less than 5% of surveyed enterprises that work on cloud native projects deliver fast & with good quality:

 First: Keptn solves Enterprise-Wide Continuous Delivery!